jameskolean/gatsby-jameskolean-tech/_data/post/2020-08-06-my-java-microservice-recipe.md

 <div id="tracing"><h1>Tracing</h1></div>

 I struggled with what to put here.
-I have a post on using [Prometheus with Grafana](/post/2019-09-09-grafana-and-prometheus-with-spring-boot/), so I could certainly include it here.
+I have a post on using [Prometheus with Grafana](/post/2019-09-09-grafana-and-prometheus-with-spring-boot/) and another using (Spring Cloud Slueth with Zipkin)[/post/2020-09-10-tracing-in-spring-boot/], so I could certainly include it here.
 The problem for me is that this tooling requires that I stand up, configure, and maintain a bunch of servers.
 Even then, the solution isn't what I would consider optimal.

 Contrast this with the wide variety of logging and tracing tools offered as services.
 I'll pick [Datadog](https://www.datadoghq.com/) as an example, they support multiple languages, monitor server performance, and do log aggregation all at a very reasonable subscription price.
 There is so much competition in this space.
 I'm sure you can find a service that meets your needs and removes the cognitive load of dealing with monitoring in your architecture.